janne/janitor/README.md

 A major principle concept in Janitor is Layers (thank you [Gary Bernhardt](https://www.destroyallsoftware.com/talks/a-whole-new-world)).
-A layer is modification of the representation of the current file.
+A layer is a modification of the representation of the current file.
 Some examples of possible layers are:

 - Syntax highlighting
 - Line numbers